 Item Description

 LDEV ID Displays the LDEV IDs.
 Click the LDEV ID to open the properties window of each LDEV.

 LDEV Name Displays the LDEV name.

 RAID Level Displays the RAID level.

-Emulation Type Displays the emulation type of the virtual volume.
+Emulation Type (VSP 5000 series) Displays the emulation type of the virtual volume.

 Capacity Displays the capacity.

 Provisioning Type Displays the LDEV type.

 Item Description Virtual Storage Machine Displays information about the virtual storage machine: Model type/Serial number: Displays the model type and serial number of the virtual storage machine of the LDEV.
 LDEV ID: Displays the virtual LDEV ID of the LDEV.
 A blank displays when no virtual LDEV ID is assigned.
 Device Name: Displays the virtual device name of the LDEV.
-The virtual device name is displayed as a combination of the following: virtual emulation type virtual LUSE volume number virtual CVS attribute The above values appear only for items that have been set, and if they are not set this column is blank.
+The virtual device name is displayed as a combination of the following: (VSP 5000 series) virtual emulation type virtual LUSE volume number virtual CVS attribute The above values appear only for items that have been set, and if they are not set this column is blank.
 If the virtual CVS attribute is set, CVS is attached as the suffix to the device name.
 SSID: Displays the virtual SSID of the LDEV.
 A blank displays when no virtual SSID is specified.
 Migrate CLPR Resources Opens the Migrate CLPR Resources window.
 Export Opens the window for outputting the table information.
-I I not shown in the table by default.
-To display these items, use the indow.
-For details, see the System Administrator Guide of your storage system.
+These items are not shown in the table by default.
+To display these items, use the Column